JOSHI53/JOSHI53/README.md

 - 👋 Hi, I’m @JOSHI53
-- My Real Name is LAKSHAY.
+- My Real Name is Lakshya Bharadwaj.
-- YOU CAN CALL ME JOSHI.

-- 🌱 I’m currently learning C++ and Python
--
+-I am currently a newbie in Coding but tying my best to crack the secret recipe to try code more efficiently and productively.

 - 📫 How to reach me -- lbharadwaj53@gmail.com

 <!---